SkafteNicki/dtu_mlops/s5_continuous_integration/cml.md

     9. We now need to write a script that can be executed on our staged model.
 In this case, we are going to run some performance tests on it to check that it is fast enough for deployment.
 Therefore, do the following:

-        1. In a `tests/performancetests` folder, create a new file called `test_model.py`
+        1. In a `tests/performancetests` folder, create a new file called `test_model.py`.

-        2. Implement a test that loads the model from an wandb artifact path e.g.
+        2. Implement a test that loads the model from a wandb artifact path e.g.
             <team-name>/<project-name>/<artifact-name>:<version> and runs it on a random input.
 Importantly, the
             artifact path should be read from an environment variable called `MODEL_NAME`.

-        3. The test should assert that the model can do 100 predictions in less than X amount of time
+        3. The test should assert that the model can do 100 predictions in less than X amount of time.

         ??? success "Solution"